-Patio homes can be good options for buyers wanting an affordable, low-maintenance property, without the hassles and headaches that come with a traditional single-family home.
+Patio homes can be good options for buyers wanting an affordable, low-maintenance property without the hassles and headaches that come with a traditional single-family home.
 But they’re not right for everyone.
 As with any type of real estate, patio homes have their pros and cons.
 You should weigh these so you know what you're getting into before moving forward with a purchase.

 What Is a Patio Home?